sadvikauppala/e-commerce/README.md

 ## Milestone 25

--Create an endpoint that will receive the products, user, address details -Storing order details in mongodb order collection
+- Create an endpoint that will receive the products, user, address details
+- Storing order details in mongodb order collection

 ## Milestone 26

--Created an endpoint that will receive the user mail.
+- Created an endpoint that will receive the user mail.

 ## Milestone 27

--Created an my-orders page
+- Created an my-orders page
--Added my-orders page in navbar for better navigation
+- Added my-orders page in navbar for better navigation